With a career at HMSHost, you really benefit! We offer:

 - Develops and implements creative strategies to increase revenue

-- Manages the day-to-day activities of associates within the branch
+- Manages the day-to-day activities of associates within a defined individual or group of restaurants or points-of-sale

 - Uses judgment and discretion to resolve customer and associate questions and problems and determines when to refer more complex issues to senior level leaders

-- Recognizes, understands, and utilizes subordinate leaders’ strengths and provides ongoing feedback that reflects on progress against individual development goals and business goals
+- Utilizes associate’s strengths and provides ongoing feedback that reflects on progress against individual development goals and business goals

 - Implements marketing programs as directed by OSC or brand initiatives, complies with promotional activity, drives revenue and interacts with support teams for AB programming, sales matrix, Coke programming or other as directed.